shopware/docs/guides/installation/template.md

 ### framework:demo-data is missing faker classes

-Prior to Shopware 6.4.17.0, you have to install some packages to get `framework:demo-data` command working:
+Prior to Shopware 6.4.17.0, you have to install some packages to get `bin/console framework:demodata APP_ENV=prod` command working:

 ```bash
 composer require --dev mbezhanov/faker-provider-collection maltyxx/images-generator